Diet for long life

 The benefits of the Mediterranean Diet

+The products for this diet are minimally processed and without added refined sugar.
 This includes olive oil, vegetables and fruits, legumes, nuts, durum whole grains and small portions of animal products, which are necessarily "organic" and not shelf stable.
 There are virtually no GMOs, artificial ingredients, preservatives, flavor enhancers and very little sugar.
 For desserts, Mediterranean people use fruit or light homemade desserts using natural sweeteners such as honey.

 The animal component of the diet is represented by a moderate consumption of cow, goat or sheep cheese and yogurt and a lot of local fish.
 It is a source of omega-3 fatty acids and other healthy fats, "correct" cholesterol, which strengthens the walls of blood vessels.

-High intakes of monounsaturated fat and omega-3 foods are associated with significant reductions in all-cause mortality, especially from heart disease.
+Improvement of the cardiovascular system High intakes of monounsaturated fat and omega-3 foods are associated with significant reductions in all-cause mortality, especially from heart disease.
 Many studies have shown the positive effects of a Mediterranean diet rich in alpha-linolenic acid (ALA) from olive oil, including a 30% reduction in the risk of death from cardiovascular disease, as well as a 45% reduction in acute heart failure.

 Warwick Medical School also found that people who regularly consumed extra virgin olive oil experienced higher reductions in blood pressure than people who consumed mostly sunflower oil.